smtcoq/smtcoq.github.io/README.md

 If you have any question or remark, you are invited to join the [SMTCoq forum](https://framateam.org/smtcoq).

-Bugs can be reported o [github](https://github.com/smtcoq/smtcoq/issues).
+Bugs can be reported on [github](https://github.com/smtcoq/smtcoq/issues).

 ## Example
 Here is a very small example of the possibilities of SMTCoq: automatic proofs in group theory.